 A Home Remedy for Heartburn with Cabbage

-High acidity and heartburn are annoying and painful health problems for the sufferer, and it’s usually not enough to simply improve your diet to fight them.
+High acidity and heartburn are annoying and painful health problems, and simply improving your diet is usually not enough to fight it, but there is a home remedy for heartburn.

-In today’s article we’ll explain how you can avoid heartburn using a simple recipe based on cabbage that you can use as a side dish to accompany your meals.
+We’ll explain how you can avoid heartburn using a simple cabbage recipe that you can have as a side dish to accompany your meals.

 Why do people suffer from heartburn?